Come see us! No appointment needed for retail shopping or meeting cats for adoption. Open Tues-Sun, 12-6 p.m.

 CAT asks adopters not to declaw adopted cats.
 Your adoption counselor can provide information about the detriments of declawing, humane alternatives, how to properly trim nails, and how to train a cat to use a scratching post.
 For adopters looking for declawed cats, we sometimes have previously declawed cats at CAT awaiting adoption.

-All cats and kittens must be spayed/neutered before they can go home with their adopter.
+All cats and kittens must be spayed or neutered before they can go home with their adopter.
 Typically, kittens will be about six to eight weeks old before they are ready for spay/neuter surgery.

 Kittens age 5 weeks and older may be available for pre-adoption.
 To pre-adopt a kitten, you will apply online and then complete an adoption counseling session.
-Pre-adopted kittens remain in foster care until they’re old enough and healthy enough for spay/neuter surgery.
-Once they have been spayed/neutered, the kitten can go home with the person who pre-adopted them.
+Pre-adopted kittens remain in CAT’s care until they’re old enough and healthy enough for spay/neuter surgery.
+Once they have been spayed/neutered, the kitten will be available to go home with the person who pre-adopted them.

 FIV-positive Cats